Network

 - UPDATE message format: Slide 19

-- 3.1) If multiple routes to same prefix: Tie-break BGP routes by:
+- 3.1) If multiple routes to same prefix: Tie-break BGP routes by:- 1) Shortest AS-PATH

 - 2) Smallest AS_PATH